jaayzee/cse15l-lab-reports/lab1.md

 # **`ls`**
 ---
-* `ls` with no input shows me the currently viewable directories or files
+* `ls` from the `/home` directory with no input shows me the currently viewable directories or files, in this case `lecture1` is available
 ```
 [user@sahara ~]$ ls
 lecture1
 ```
-* `ls` with a path to a directory results in viewing the available directories and files when in the path
+* `ls` from the `/home` directory with a path to a directory results in viewing the available directories and files within the path, in this case, the files and directories within `/home/lecture1`
 ```
 [user@sahara ~]$ ls lecturel
 Hello.class Hello.java messages README
 ```
-* `ls` with a path to a file result in the path it is found in
+* `ls` from the `/home` directory with a path to a file result in the path it is found in; in this case, the `en-us.txt` file has the path `/lecture1/messages/en-us.txt` from `/home`
 ```
 [user@sahara ~]$ ls lecture1/messages/en-us.txt
 lecture1/messages/en-us.txt